wardley-maps-community/awesome-wardley-maps/contributing.md

 6. Submit the [pull request](https://help.github.com/en/articles/about-pull-requests)!

+## Other options

+Prefer not to use GitHub?
+[Watch](https://www.youtube.com/watch?v=w79iCl0nLuY) how to contribute to the Wardley maps Awesome list by other means.

 ## Updating your Pull Request

 Sometimes, a maintainer the list will ask you to edit your Pull Request before it is included.
 This is normally due to spelling errors or because your PR didn't match the awesome-wardley-maps list guidelines.